This post may contain affiliate links.

 Tip!

-Cut this recipe time even further by swapping in precooked chicken, made with one of these easy methods (or even store bought rotisserie chicken):
+Cut this recipe time even further by swapping in precooked chicken or leftover chicken made with one of these easy methods (or use store-bought rotisserie chicken):

 • Milk.
 I made this chicken bacon ranch pasta with milk instead of cream to keep things lighter.